theo-armour/oldenfit/notes/README.md

-<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]( https://zzzzz.github.io/#zzzzz/README.md "View file as a web page." ) </span>
+<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]( https://theo-armour.github.io/oldenfit/#notes/README.md "View file as a web page." ) </span>

-# ZZZZZ Read Me
+# notes Read Me

 <details open >

 <summary>Concept</summary>

+Background material

+* Notes from meetings
+* Text from emails

 </details>